aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 from the user.

-In many cases, this can provide an entirely browserless experience suited for native applications, only delegating to the browser in unexpected or error conditions.
+In many cases, this can provide an entirely browserless experience suited for native applications, delegating to the browser in unexpected or error conditions.

 While a fully-delegated approach using the Authorization Code Grant is generally preferred, this draft provides a mechanism for the client to directly interact with the user.
-This requires a high degree of trust between the authorization server and the client, as well as should only be considered when there are usability concerns with a browser-based approach, such as for native mobile or desktop applications.
+This requires a high degree of trust between the authorization server and the client.
+It SHOULD only be considered when there are usability concerns with a browser-based approach, such as for native mobile or desktop applications.